Skip to Content

-Bus Accidents are accidents in which people are injured physically and/or emotionally by or in buses.
+Bus accidents are incidents in which people are injured physically and/or emotionally by or in buses.
 The personal injury laws relating to bus accidents help determine which individuals were at fault for the incident, which individuals need to pay for medical treatment, and which individuals need to pay for vehicle repairs.

-Seek experienced assistance from a qualified bus accident lawyer in New York.
-Call (646) 766-8308 or contact us right away to secure your consultation.
+Seek experienced assistance from a qualified bus accident lawyer in New York at IX Legal.
+Call (646) 760-3456 or contact us right away to secure your consultation.

 Public vs. Private Bus Ownership